Student Rights and Responsibilities Interventions and Disciplinary Procedures

-When a student commits a serious violation, the principal may submit a referral to the Division Superintendent to determine whether the student will remain at his or her school, be long-term suspended, reassigned to a different school or program, or recommended to the School Board for expulsion.
+When a student commits a serious violation, the principal may submit a referral to the Division Superintendent to determine whether the student will remain at their school, be long-term suspended, reassigned to a different school or program, or recommended to the School Board for expulsion.
 When a referral to the Division Superintendent is made, the parents and student have a right to participate in a hearing before the Division Superintendent’s hearing officers, who will determine the disciplinary outcome.

 A student who commits serious and/or repeated school-related offenses, or who is charged with certain serious crimes related to an alleged community-based incident may be reassigned to a different school or program, including to an alternative educational setting.
 Before a student can be reassigned, the parents and student have a right to participate in a hearing before the Division Superintendent’s hearing officers, who will determine the disciplinary outcome.
 Parents may appeal the hearing officer’s reassignment decision to the School Board, which will review the appeal on the written record.

 Alternative Education Programs

 A student may be referred to a nontraditional FCPS program that provides intensive supports to students with behavioral and academic difficulties, or a history of absenteeism.
 These programs help students set their own goals and provide a range of academic supports, counseling, behavior management, and related services.
 The student and parents have the opportunity to tour the programs and talk with staff members about the alternative learning choices available.
 If the student has significant mental health or substance abuse problems, the principal may also give parents information about appropriate programs offered in the community where school services are also available.
 A teacher, the counselor, or principal may recommend that the parent consider an alternative program and will help make the referral for voluntary placement if agreed upon.